AIandALGS/singly-linked-list-java/README.md

 # singly-linked-list-java
-How to implement a singly linked list in Java/
+How to implement a singly linked list in Java\
+\

-Class: Node/
+Class: Node\
-  Methods:/
+  Methods:\
     setNext() - sets the current node's next pointer to point to the queried node./ getNext() - return the current node's next pointer./ getValue() - return the current node's value./